Mekong expedition of 1866–1868: Missions Pavie

 Colonial civil servant, explorer, and diplomat Auguste Pavie led four missions between 1879 and 1895, covering 676000 km2 on foot, by elephant, or down the river on rafts, producing more accurate scientific data, such as the first atlas of the Mekong and at least six volumes of observations.

 Franco-Siamese crisis

 The expedition members cautiously observed the Lao principalities on both sides of the river, recorded political affiliations and noted the strong Siamese influence.
 The fact, that on the Bolaven Plateau, east of the river a Siamese official collected taxes caused great concern.
-Jules Hermand was sent to Bangkok in 1881 as "consul et commissaire" to counter Siam's influence, suppress Siamese-British collaboration and extend French control.
+Jules Hermand was sent to Bangkok in 1881 as "consul et commissaire" to counter Siam's influence and Anglo-Siamese collaboration along with extending French control.

 Further surveys, military missions and expeditions followed, which helped to create the strategic and logistical framework for the successful French colonial acquisition of Tonkin and Annam in 1884, culminating in the establishment of the Indochinese Union in 1887, territorial losses for Siam, and the Treaty of Bangkok in 1893, which, among other things, resulted in the French protectorate over Laos and Cambodia as the Mekong constituted the border between France and Siam over the course of almost 1500 km.